 2. Optimize for a specific location.

+Part of SEO for small businesses is optimizing for local results.
 Local search optimization is very important in the SEO scene because it brings businesses closer to a more relevant market.
 Targeting people in their vicinity increases their chances of conversion, because the people clicking on their sites are more likely to visit their brick and mortar locations.
 Keep your focus on that niche’s local market.

 3. Make a list of keywords the site could potentially rank for.